Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates: Algebraic relations of R matrix

-With the decomposition (\ref{eq:R_decom}) and matrix representation (\ref{eq:R_matrix}) of $R$ plus diagrammatic representations of $R$, $P'$, $I$ (\ref{eq:graphical P and I}) and $S$ (swap gate, (\ref{eq:graphical Swap})), it is straight forward to verify that they form an algebra.
+it is straight forward to verify that they form an algebra.
 We denote $X_i$ for the $X$ element that acts on site $i$ and $i+1$.
 First, $P'$ alone is a Temperley-Lieb generator and if combined with $S$, which is a generator of symmetric group, then they are generators of a Brauer algebra as they satisfy

 Since swap gate is a special version of $R$ ($|c|\rightarrow \infty$), it is natural to consider the algebra generated by $R$, $P'$ and $I$.
 They generates the Birman–Murakami–Wenzl (BMW) algebra, as they satisfy (\ref{eq:Brauer algebra}) except that